Site Migration Guide

 Rules:

-• Redirect to the most semantically equivalent page, not just the homepage
+- Redirect to the most semantically equivalent page, not the homepage by default

 Test the redirect map against your crawl export before launch.
 Every URL in the crawl should have a destination.